AntoniaSophia/VehicleDetection/solution/P5_writeup_Antonia.md

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 Car example

 ![car example][image1]

 Non-Car example

 ![non-car example][image2]

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.
 Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

 ![HOG example orig][image3]

 The same image converted into color space `YCrCb`

 ![HOG converted to `YCrCb`][image4]

 Now the HOG channel 0 from this image

 ![HOG channel 2][image5]

 Now the HOG channel 1 from this image

 ![HOG channel 1][image6]

 Now the HOG channel 2 from this image

 ![HOG channel 2][image7]

 Using this color space `YCrCb` gives much better deviations in the HOG channels than other color spaces as I found out.
 Differences in the above examples are clearly visible.
-Thus I decided to go for this color space using all HOG channels for feature extraction
+Thus I decided to go for this color space using all HOG channels for feature extraction.

 ####2.
 Explain how you settled on your final choice of HOG parameters.